Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Avobenzone is a chemical UV filter in sunscreens.
 Has endocrine disrupting properties and mineral sunscreens are preferred during pregnancy.
-Avobenzone has endocrine disrupting properties and absorbs into the bloodstream.
-Mineral sunscreens are preferred during pregnancy.
+A common chemical UV filter with endocrine disrupting properties.
+Dermatologists recommend mineral sunscreens over avobenzone containing products during pregnancy due to hormone disruption concerns.

 homosalate